stschick94/Fraunhofer-IAO-Blog-Widget/README.md

 5. Press the "+" in the top-right-corner to add a new widget
 6. Select Scripatble and the size of your choice (recommended "medium" or "large")
 7. Now press the widget on the homescreen to configure it
-8. Select the previously added Script and set "When interacting" to "Run Script" This is important to make the link to new Blogposts work.
+8. Select the previously added Script

    <img src="https://github.com/stschick94/Fraunhofer-IAO-Blog-Widget/blob/main/Screenshots/Screenshot_Config.jpg?raw=true" width="20%"/>